AmiraAli23/pythonic-monopoly/README.md

 <img width="417" alt="Screen Shot 2022-04-04 at 1 52 36 PM" src="https://user-images.githubusercontent.com/99091066/161602549-0c22c052-540b-4778-b4b0-f4ac98e05f08.png">
 <img width="395" alt="Screen Shot 2022-04-04 at 1 52 48 PM" src="https://user-images.githubusercontent.com/99091066/161602582-b3773c5f-08e9-4dec-ae47-d409d33ec595.png">

-Over the years, the number of single detached houses, and apartments that are over five storey's have remained the highest, however over time we notice the gap between the two widen as apartments with more than 5 storeys are increasing more.
-The number of duplex's have increased over time.
+Over the years, the number of single, detached houses and apartments with more than five storeys have remained the highest percentage of dwellings.
+Over time, there is a noticeable gap between the two, that widens as the number of apartments with more than five storeys begins to increase.
+The number of duplexes have also increased over time.

-Generally, all of dwelling types have seen a decrease except for apartments with more than 5 storeys.
-This can possibly be explained through the increase in immigration.
-Those who are new residents of Toronto, typically opt for affrdable living arrangements.
+Generally, all dwelling types have seen a decrease except for apartments with more than 5 storeys.
+This can possibly be explained through the increase in immigration, as newcomers with typically opt for affordable living arrangements.
+Another explanation could be the rising costs of living, which have made home ownership (and even renting) unaffordable.

 ### Shelter Costs - Owned vs Rented

-Here, we compare the costs to rent vs own property.
+Here, we compare the costs of renting vs owning property.

 <img width="193" alt="Screen Shot 2022-04-04 at 1 58 14 PM" src="https://user-images.githubusercontent.com/99091066/161603517-31dea95d-4c09-4d06-885f-3e77f1fb7529.png">

 <img width="173" alt="Screen Shot 2022-04-04 at 1 58 30 PM" src="https://user-images.githubusercontent.com/99091066/161603563-c684be93-acaf-4430-a4e4-a8dfecf2e29e.png">

 Both figures have increased since 2001, however the cost to own a shelter has increased signficantly.
-Since the costs to own are much higher, people might opt to rent instead.
-This makes sense when you analyze the graphs above and the influx of individuals who opt to live in an apartment.
+Since ownership costs are much higher, people might opt to rent instead.
+This is further demonstrated when examining the graphs above, specifically the influx of individuals who opt to live in an apartment.

 <img width="419" alt="Screen Shot 2022-04-04 at 2 01 17 PM" src="https://user-images.githubusercontent.com/99091066/161604011-2d771947-69f9-4e79-bb9b-b5edc7b51a7a.png">